edgedb/edgedb/docs/stdlib/datetime.rst

         ...     <cal::local_time>'15:01:22.306916', 'milliseconds');
         {22306.916}

+    For more information regarding what these elements extract, see :eql:func:`datetime_get`.

 ----------

 .. eql:function:: cal::date_get(dt: local_date, el: str) -> float64

-    Extract a specific element of input date by name.
+    Returns the element of a :eql:type:`cal::local_date` type by a name.

     The :eql:type:`cal::local_date` scalar has the following elements available for extraction: